 "Over these last nine months I have been challenged to overcome my hardest endeavor yet.
 I have been sober 24 days and it has been the hardest experience of my life, they say 'if it does not kill you that it must make you stronger', and yet I am still living…I have experienced so many new things over these last nine months that have changed my outlook completely on life and all of my surroundings.
 For once, I am seeing things the way they were intended to be seen, not as a drunken blur."

 Participants return to court at regular intervals for periodic reviews of their success in the program, for phase advancements and to attend DUI Court Graduations.

-The DUI Court program is designed to be completed in one year from admittance.
-Some participants complete in that time period.
-Some participants who struggle with their sobriety or the rules of the program take longer to reach graduation.
+The DUI Court program is designed to be completed in one year approx. Some participants complete in that time period, however, most do not.

 "…the experience of being involved in the DUI program has been of great personal value to me.
 It has taught me that life’s changing cycle of experiences comes with personal benefits as well as consequences…"